spelunky-fyi/overlunky/docs/script-api.md

 - as_bat
 - as_bee
 - as_beg
+- as_bgbacklayerdoor
+- as_bgeggshiproom
+- as_bgfloatingdebris
+- as_bgmovingstar
+- as_bgrelativeelement
+- as_bgshootingstar
+- as_bgshopentrence
+- as_bgshopkeeperprime
+- as_bgsurfacelayer
+- as_bgsurfacestar
+- as_bgtutorialsign
 - as_bigspeartrap
+- as_birdies
 - as_bodyguard
 - as_bomb
 - as_boneblock
 - as_boombox
 - as_boomerang
 - as_boulder
+- as_boulderspawner
 - as_bullet
+- as_burningropeeffect
+- as_button
+- as_cameraflash
 - as_cape
 - as_catmummy
 - as_caveman